Older Convention Puzzles

 We might just have (and, at con, we call them nomtags).
 Being in the League is like joining a secret society of puzzle wonks, and we take our names seriously.

-See, if you look on the registration page, you'll notice that you'll be sending a check to "Lirath."
-Lirath's real name is "Eric," but you'll never hear anyone use that name, except maybe when you're mailing in your registration.
+See, if you look on the home page, you'll notice that the con host is Lirath.
+That's a nom.
+Lirath's real name is Eric, but you'll never hear anyone use that name, except maybe if you're having some formal interaction with them on con business.
 That's because each of the NPL members has a nom de puzzle, usually just referred to as a nom.
 You'll be playing on teams with people whose puzzles you've solved for your entire lives.
 But when you're sitting with WILLz (that's Will Shortz) and Manx (that's Mike Shenk), those are just your teammates, y'know?
 Everyone's brain is considered equal at an NPL con.
-If you don't have a nom yet, don't worry -- you won't find a shortage of congoers who want to help you pick one.
+If you don't have a nom yet, don't worry — you won't find a shortage of congoers who want to help you pick one.

 Everyone else pays full price.